samkreter/DSA-Workshop/README.md

 * **deploy:** holds the needed deployment configurations.
 There are configurations for both docker-compose and Kubernetes.
 We are much more focused on the Kubernetes here.

+* **tryDataProcessing:** starter code for getting the data out of the database and interacting with it.

-* **realProcessing:** code for how I got the original data.
+* **realDataAcquisition:** code for how I got the original data.
 If you are interested in some golang time transforming and basic data extration using golang and python.
 Nothing too interesting.

 * **Contributions:** the cool stuff that you guys have come up with and decided to make a PR.
 Send in your ideas to show them off and get feedback!